Mat-a-tat/MHW-Hunting-Log/README.md

 ## Usage

 1) Setup Pygsheets following thier instruction.
 Follow PyObtain OAuth2 credentials from Google Developers Console for google spreadsheet api and drive api and save the file as client_secret.json in same directory as project.
 [Detailed Explanation](https://pygsheets.readthedocs.io/en/latest/authorization.html)
-2) Run this program at the command line using
+2) Run this program at the command line using various commands.
+Each command is shown in usgae below.
 ```
 python project.py
 ```